-Inspection Questions Answer Corrective Action/Notes Priority Type of Inspection: ROUTINE Embankment 1.
+Inspection Questions Answer Corrective Action/Notes Priority Type of Inspection: ROUTINE Embankment and Basin Sideslopes 1.
 Are there signs of settling, cracking, bulging, or other structural deterioration?
 No 2.
 Is there woody vegetation growth on the embankment?
-No 3.
-Are there signs of erosion?
+Yes Remove woody growth from the embankment.
+3. Are there signs of erosion?
 No 4.
 Is there evidence of animal burrows or sink holes?
-Yes Fill in the animal burrows on the side slopes and stabilize.
-5. Are there bare areas that need seeding or sodding?
+No 5.
+Are there bare areas that need seeding or sodding?
 No 6.
 Is there evidence of oil or other pollutant spills?
 No Riser/Outlet Control Structure 1.
 Is the structure clean of debris and sediment, free of damage, and in working order?
-No Remove all debris and vegetation from around the inlet orifices and inside of the riser structures.
+No Remove woody debris and trash from the low flow grate.
 2. Is the emergency spillway clear of obstructions, debris, and vegetation?
-Yes Continue routine removal of vegetation in the spillway.
-3. Is there evidence of seepage?
+Yes 3.
+Is there evidence of seepage?
 No Receiving Channel/Outflow Channel 1.
 Is there accumulation of sediment, debris, or trash?
 No 2.
 Is there evidence of erosion?
-No 3.
+N/A 3.
 Is there vegetation growth that may interfere with flow?
 No Culverts, Storm Drains, or other Inflow Channels - Inflow Point 1 1.
 Is the storm drain filled more than 25% with debris, sediment, or trash?
-Yes Remove sediment and debris from below the inflow, ensuring positive drainage to the riser structure.
-2. Is there evidence of structural failure of the culvert pipe?
+No 2.
+Is there evidence of structural failure of the culvert pipe?
 No